Adapted from an email to a friend. October 2020.

-What would cause your investment to collapse?
-Generally speaking, the main risks for long-term strategies are thesis (did they properly analyze the cash flows and capital flows?) and structure (can they get forced to sell too soon, even if they are right about the long-term thesis?).
-In contrast, the main risk for short-term strategies tends to be operational (what is their current market-making and/or research edge, and why will that continue to hold 3+ years down the line?).
+Generally speaking, the main risks for long-term investors are thesis (did they properly analyze the cash flows and capital flows?) and trade structure (can they get forced to sell too soon, even if they are right about the long-term thesis?).
+In contrast, the main risks for short-term strategies tend to be operational (what is their current market-making and/or engineering edge, and why will that continue to hold 3+ years down the line?).

 Your advisor should be forthright about these risks – both for your sake and as a signal that they are vigilant in their own risk management.
 In particular, an intellectually honest advisor won’t play games with portfolio marks that mask the underlying risk (e.g. make sure that no one convinces you that illiquid assets are less volatile just because there aren’t publicly available mark-to-market prices).

 How can you tell if they’re a fraud?
 Are they offering Special Access or Risk-Free Returns?

 I’ve seen frauds come in two main flavors: special access and risk-free returns.